dbmi-bgm/cgap-pipeline/DOC.rst

 Black List
 ++++++++++++++++++++++++++

-This step uses ``granite blackList`` to filter-out common and shared variant based on population allele frequency and jointly-called unrelated samples.
+This step uses ``granite blackList`` to filter-out common and shared variant based on population allele frequency and positions shared within unrelated samples.
 The output vcf file is checked for integrity to ensure the format is correct and the file not truncated.

 * CWL: workflow_granite-blackList-check.cwl